-Social media is incredibly important for any business and you should have a place set up where your followers can gather.
+Social media is incredibly important for any business and you should have a welcoming online community where your followers can gather.
 At the very least, you need a Facebook page, a Twitter account, and an Instagram account.
-Compliment your online presence in these places with any other platform that you can plug into, such as Medium, Telegram and even a Facebook group.
+Compliment your online presence in these places with any other platform that you can plug into, such as Medium, Telegram, and even a Facebook group.

 6. Taking advantage of the crypto community

-If the cryptocurrency has one thing going well for it, it’s community.
-In fact, the crypto community is one of the most passionate, interactive and vocal communities across any spectrum.
+If the cryptocurrency space has one thing going well for it, it’s community.
+In fact, the crypto community is one of the most passionate, interactive, and vocal communities across any spectrum.

 Moral of the story: make a habit of turning followers into fans and you should be on the road to increased adoption and awareness.